thomas694/finddupe/README.md

 - alert message if order of options is wrong (v1.26)
 - support for ignoring files by patterns (v1.26)
 - checking for NTFS file system in batch and hardlink mode (v1.27)
+- performance optimizations (especially for very large amounts of files) (v1.28)

 It works for me, but some more testing is desirable.